emul8/emul8/doc/source/time_and_synchronization.rst

 Disable this mode by setting the property to ``false`` instead.

 ..
 [1] A sync time unit is a synchronization parameter.
-Its value is given in emulation time units.
+Its value is given in *emulation time units*.

 Real time clock
 ===============